-Snow Leopards are solitary wild cats that live in the snowy central mountains of
+Snow Leopards are solitary wild cats that live in the snowy central mountains of Asia.
+Snow Leopards are in danger of extinction due to loss of habitat, loss of prey, and over-hunting; few Snow Leopards are left in the wild.

 Snow Leopards are fast runners, good swimmers and excellent climbers.
 They often hide their food in trees.
 The leopard's call sounds like a raspy cough, not a roar.
 Leopards live up to 21 years in captivity.